- Our Courses

 - Support Us

-The course culminates in a day of mock auditions, where students apply the techniques they have learned; performing speeches, sight-reading, singing and presenting scene work for camera.*
+The course culminates in a day of mock auditions, where you will apply the techniques you have learnt; performing speeches, sight-reading, singing and presenting scene work for camera.

 *Please note that material recorded on this course cannot be made available for use outside of LAMDA.